-We drove up to school and as I glanced back through my rear view window, I noticed that his shirt is splattered with ketchup.
+We drove up to school and as I glanced back through my rearview window, I noticed that his shirt is splattered with ketchup.
 My son.
 He loves ketchup.
 Red.
 Messy gunk.
 Smeared everywhere.
-It is considered a household staple.
+After all, it is a household staple.

 We eat it at breakfast.

 We eat it at lunch.

 I hope it is considered a vegetable.
 When we walk into Chikfila, they know us.
 They know my son wants 10 packs of ketchup and water.
 I know…it’s weird.

 Thus, I️ had a decision to make.
 Either turn around, head towards home, and get him a change of clothes.
 Of course, that would make everyone tardy.
 Or, he could go to school with a splattered red shirt.

 I chose the splattered red shirt.
 After all, I am a mother of four.
 And no longer am I concerned that I won’t win the “Mother of the Year” award.
 It was a far-fetched idea from the onset.
 I’m okay that my kid’s socks don’t match and pants are worn backward occasionally and shoes are tied in a tangled mess of knots.
 Teeth aren’t always brushed in the morning and their hair can be sorta snarly…but at least they know they are loved.

 I apologize to the teachers of my kids in advance.
 They don’t always wear deodorant and smell like lilacs.
 They may even be missing a button.
 But today’s blog isn’t for teachers (who I do adore by the way)…it is for my mom friends who need to know they don’t have to be perfect.